-Eighty-one instances of grizzly bear mortality were detected inside or within 16 km of the U.S. portion of the SE and within the boundary of the BC South Selkirk grizzly bear population unit during 1980-2017 (Table 2, Fig. 3).
-Five known mortalities occurred during 2017.
-A female with 2 cubs were removed from the Creston, BC landfill in a management action, an adult male was killed in a defense of life incident in Porthill Creek in BC and an adult male was killed in a case of mistaken identity by a black bear hunter in McCormick Creek, ID.
+Eighty-three instances of grizzly bear mortality were detected inside or within 16 km of the U.S. portion of the SE and within the boundary of the BC South Selkirk grizzly bear population unit during 1980-2018 (Table 2, Fig. 3 and 4).
+No known human caused mortality occurred in 2018, though probable natural mortalities occurred with two yearling bears.

-Eleven known or probable human caused mortalities of grizzly bears occurred in or within 10 miles of the SE in the U.S. or in the South Selkirk GBPU during 2012-17, including 5 females (all BC) and 6 males (Myrtle and BC BMUs) (Table 1).
-These mortalities included four adult females (three under investigation and one management removal), three adult males (management removal, defense of life, and mistaken identity), one subadult female (management removal), and three subadult males (management removal, one mistaken identity, one train collision).
-We estimated minimum population size by dividing observed females with cubs (13), minus any human-caused adult female mortality (1) from 2015-17. by 0.6 (sightability correction factor as specified in the recovery plan) then dividing by 0.333 (adult female proportion of population as specified in the recovery plan) (Tables 3, 4) (USFWS 1993).
+Nine known or probable human caused grizzly bear mortalities occurred in or within 10 miles of the SE in the U.S. or inside the South Selkirk GBPU during 2013-18, including four females (all BC) and five males (Myrtle and BC BMUs) (Table 1).
+Mortality included two adult females (both management removal), two adult males (vehicle collision, and defense of life), two subadult females (one under investigation and one management removal), and three subadult males (management removal, mistaken identity, and train collision).
+We estimated minimum population size by dividing observed females with cubs (13), minus any human-caused adult female mortality (1) from 2016-18, by 0.6 (sightability correction factor as specified in the recovery plan) then dividing by 0.333 (adult female proportion of population as specified in the recovery plan) (Tables 3, 4) (USFWS 1993).
 This resulted in a minimum population of 61 individuals.
-The recovery plan states; "any attempt to use this parameter to indicate trends or precise population size would be an invalid use of these data".
+The recovery plan states; "any attempt to use this parameter to indicate trends or precise population size would be an invalid use of these data."
 Applying the 4% mortality limit to the minimum calculated population resulted in a total mortality limit of 2.4 bears per year.
 The female limit is 0.7 females per year (30% of 1.6).
-Average annual human caused mortality for 2012-17 was 1.8 bears/year and 0.8 females/year.
-These mortality levels for total bears were less than the calculated limits and female mortality exceeded the calculated limit during 2012-17.
-The recovery plan established a goal of zero human-caused mortality for this recovery zone due to the initial low number of bears; however it also stated "In reality, this goal may not be realized because human bear conflicts are likely to occur at some level within the ecosystem."
-All tables and calculations are updated when new information becomes available.
+Average annual human caused mortality for 2013-18 was 1.5 bears/year and 0.7 females/year.
+Mortality levels for total bears were less than the calculated limits and female mortality was at the calculated limit during 2013-18.
+The recovery plan established a goal of zero human-caused mortality for this recovery zone due to the initial low number of bears; however, it also stated "In reality, this goal may not be realized because human bear conflicts are likely to occur at some level within the ecosystem."
+All tables and calculations were updated when new information became available.